Lowell National Historical Park Tours

 All boats are equipped with water safety equipment, including lifejackets for adults and youth.
 We do not require lifejackets to be worn on tours, but they are available for use if necessary.

 The riverboat is not wheelchair accessible for boarding.
-Boarding the boat requires vavigating up and down approximately 10 steps.
+Boarding the boat requires navigating up and down approximately 10 steps.
 Visitors who have some mobility and have a wheelchair, walker, etc. will be able to stow their folded items.
 Boarding tour boats may involve walking on uneven ground, including grassy, wood, brick, and granite surfaces, as well as floating or stationary boat docks.
 Passengers must exercise caution and follow the safety instructions of the tour ranger and boat crew members.

 Tours will proceed rain or shine but may be cancelled due to severe weather or water conditions.
-Visitors with reservations will be notified of a cancellation via phone and cancellations will also be posted to the Lowell National Historical Park Facebook page.

 Tours will begin at the UMass Lowell Bellegarde Boathouse located at 500 Pawtucket Blvd, Lowell, MA 01854.